-Pope John Paul II Award participants past and present in Ireland and the Britain are invited to take part in this special event along with their parish leaders, school principals, teachers and Award leaders.
-There are some exciting plans and special guests arranged for the day.
-Award participants will be encouraged to get involved in the activities and celebrations.
+Pope John Paul II Award participants past and present in Ireland and Britain are invited to take part in this special pilgrimage along with their parish leaders, school principals, teachers and Award leaders.
+There are some exciting activities and special guests arranged for the day.
+Award participants will be encouraged to get involved.

 Time: 11:00am – 4:00pm.
 Mass at 3:00pm